KimYoungBean/MyApplication/README.md

 - Drawing Ling following the Path
 - Correct the Compass function

+### Low pass Filter
+- Apply to the compass

+### Use the Sunset & Sunrise Time
+- For lightSensor to distribute the DAY/NIGHT

 #### What to do..
 - Drawing Line & Correct the Compass function
 - Using the Daum map application